Tritrain is an avid gardener and aspires to have a homestead of several acres in the USA.

-As mentioned, the mason bees tend to be very calm.
+Mason bees tend to be very calm.
 They have no hive to protect and they only have a few enemies.
 Their time is spent going to and fro between the flowering plants and their tiny mud home.
-Although female mason bees can sting they very rarely do.
+Although female mason bees can sting, they very rarely do.
 They simply are not as aggressive as social bees.

 This messiness is why they are so wonderful as pollinators.
 They spread the pollen everywhere they land.
 For this reason, they are considered to be among the best pollinators of any other insect.
 They are the quintessential best friend of gardeners everywhere.

 The easiest way to tell a bee apart from a fly is to look at the wings.
 Flies only have two wings, whereas a bee (any bee) has four wings.
 It can be difficult when the bee is really tiny, but if it is going in and out of flowers then there is a good chance that it is a bee.
 Most mason bees are smaller than a honey bee, which gives them an advantage.
 Mason bees can fit in a larger selection of flowers.

 You can even try to follow them to their home.
 All bees fly as straight as they can back to their home.
 Known as a "beeline", they don't waste precious energy sightseeing.

 4 Ways to Encourage More Mason Bees to Visit Your Garden

 You may be wondering how to get more of these wonderful insects to visit your garden.
 It's not complicated.
 There are a few important, yet simple, details that must be available for the mason bees to play a role in your garden.